 After the salary-setting appraisal has been completed, you as manager must send the salary agreement for the new salary to the employee via Primula’s salary-setting module.
 The employee can view their salary agreement in Primula under “My Page” and the heading “Salary Agreement”.
 The agreement includes information about the new full-time salary and its effective date.

 Employees who are members of Saco-S must respond to their salary agreement by clicking “Accept” or “Disagree”.
 If the employee disagrees with the proposed salary, a comment or explanation must be provided before the agreement can be submitted.
-If the employee is unable to respond via Primula for any reason, the manager or an administrator may respond on their behalf, following mutual agreement.
-The system logs who has submitted the response.

 Non-unionised employees do not have the option to respond to the salary agreement, as it serves solely as information regarding the manager’s salary decision.